CSIS-iLab/india-states/_analysis/states-update-april-22-2020.md

 **Haryana**

-Haryana government decided that industrial and commercial establishments, information technology (IT) and IT-enabled service units will be unlocked in a phased manner from April 20 onward. **Source:** [Hindustan Times](https://www.hindustantimes.com/chandigarh/haryana-to-resume-economic-activity-in-phased-manner/story-UbY9O8usTvArMaPgvLGlLI.html)
+Haryana's government decided that industrial and commercial establishments, information technology (IT) and IT-enabled service units will be unlocked in a phased manner from April 20 onward. **Source:** [Hindustan Times](https://www.hindustantimes.com/chandigarh/haryana-to-resume-economic-activity-in-phased-manner/story-UbY9O8usTvArMaPgvLGlLI.html)

 **Karnataka**